jhill1/SEPwC/source/Revision_control_4.inc.rst

     **Creating a biography**

-    * Create a new Git repository on your computer called `bio`.
+    * Create a new Git repository on your computer called ``bio``.
-    * Write a three-line biography for yourself in a file called `me.txt`, commit your changes
+    * Write a three-line biography for yourself in a file called :file:`me.txt`, commit your changes
     * Modify one line, add a fourth line
     * Display the differences between its updated state and its original state.